Event SnapshotCost: $1,800 per person

 Experience: None!
 No prior experience needed, all levels of fitness and outdoor experience welcome.

 Required Documents: Must have valid passport.

 Why Travel with TAG?

-Along with doing what we love, we choose a place that feels just as strongly about adventure, exploring, and maintaining an eco-friendly environment.
-Sure, you could spend a week at a resort on one of the Costa Rican coastlines, but you wouldn't even begin to see what Costa Rica is really about.
-This is THE Costa Rica vacation!
-You have never seen Costa Rica like this before.
-Get Ready for an Amazingly Unique, Vacation and Adventure: Pristine, Private, Beautiful Exotic Destination!
+Along with doing what we love, we choose places that feels just as strongly about adventure, exploring, and maintaining an eco-friendly environment.
+You could ride a tour bus with 40 others around the country of Iceland, but you wouldn't even begin to see what Iceland is really about.
+This is the best Iceland has to offer visitors, and specifically visitors who love to explore new adventures.
+Get Ready for an out-of-this-world amazingly unique vacation and multi-adventure in a beautiful destination.